Frequently Asked Question (FAQ)

 What is the cost of HCP Analysis?

-We do not charge payment for running a single HCP analysis, but rather for a license period during which the user can run unlimited HCP analyses according to his or her needs using the HCP Go addon.
-New users also get a one month trial period to use HCP Go – allowing them free HCP analyses that provide some of the data included in the full report.
+We do not charge payment for running a single HCP analysis, but rather for a license period during which the user can run unlimited HCP analyses according to his or her needs using the HCP-Go SaaS.
+New users also get a one month trial period to use HCP-Go – allowing them free HCP analyses that provide some of the data included in the full report.

 How can I protect the confidentiality of my project schedule once I upload it?